 Ask a Question

 If you do not pay your deposit on time, the contract will be void (this is a legal part of the exchange of contracts).
 It is important purchasers prepare themselves carefully for the payment of the deposit.
-Fund transfers may be limited to a set amount so confirm with your bank you are able to transfer the full amount of the deposit well before auction day, or before you intend to bid if in Best offer (the first phase of the auction).
+Fund transfers may be limited to a set amount, so confirm with your bank you are able to transfer the full amount of the deposit well before auction day, or before you intend to bid if in Best offer (the first phase of the auction).
 Your bank may be able to change your limit for a one off transaction if your limit is below the required amount.

 What about financial ability to purchase?